 Pros and Cons of Vinegar and Salt Weed Killer

-Mulch is not so much a weed killer as it is a way of preventing weeds from growing.
+Mulch is not a weed killer but is a very effective way of controlling weeds.

 Mulch can not only make shrubbery or a flower bed look much nicer, it also has the added benefits of maintaining moisture in the ground as well as keeping weed growth to a minimum.

 If you choose to use mulch in your flower beds, make sure you use a natural mulch that doesn’t contain any dyes or other preservatives.
-If the packaging doesn’t clearly label the ingredients, move on to the next brand.
+The packaging should list all the ingredients so you know it’s safe for your pets, otherwise it would be a good idea to just move on to the next brand.